Skip to content

 A wooden crate is one of the most versatile beginner builds you can make.

-It works as storage, décor, shelving, or even a rustic display box —
+It works as storage, décor, shelving, or even a rustic display box — and the whole thing can be built with simple straight cuts.

 It’s a great confidence booster for beginners because it looks impressive but takes minimal time, tools, and skill to pull off.